-The Fund's investments in cryptocurrency investment vehicles expose the Fund to all of the risks related to cryptocurrencies described above and also expose the Fund to risks related to cryptocurrency investment vehicles directly.
+The Fund's investments in cryptocurrency investment vehicles expose the Fund to risks related to cryptocurrency investment vehicles directly.
 Shares of cryptocurrency investment vehicles may trade at a significant premium or discount to NAV.
 To the extent a cryptocurrency investment vehicle trades at a discount to NAV, the value of the Fund's investment in the cryptocurrency investment vehicle would typically decrease.
 Similar to fiat currencies (i.e., a currency that is backed by a central bank or a national, supra-national or quasi-national organization), cryptocurrencies, including bitcoin and Ether, are susceptible to theft, loss and destruction.
 If a cryptocurrency investment vehicle experiences theft, loss, or destruction of its bitcoin holdings, The Fund's investments in the cryptocurrency investment vehicle could be harmed.
-Furthermore, because there is no guarantee that an active trading market for a cryptocurrency investment vehicle will exist at any time, the Fund's investments in such vehicle may also be subject to liquidity risk, which can impair the value of the Fund's investments in the cryptocurrency investment vehicle.
-Investors may experience losses if the value of the Fund's investments in cryptocurrency investment vehicles declines.
+Furthermore, because there is no guarantee that an active trading market for a cryptocurrency investment vehicle will exist at any time, the Fund's investments in such vehicle may also be subject to liquidity risk, which can impair the value of the Fund's investments in the cryptocurrency investment vehicles declines.